cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 for private methods within an interface.

 Interfaces are used to specify that a type *can do* a set of things specified by its abstract methods and constants.
-An interface serves as a contract for the classes that claim to implement the interface.
+An interface serves as a *contract* for the classes that claim to implement the interface.
 Multiple classes can implement the same interface, each providing their own implementation of the contracted functionality.
 For this reason, it is important that the documentation for an interface describe *what* a method does and not necessarily *how* it should do it.
 Such documentation is usually written using Javadoc comments in the interface.

+### Real World Example

+Remember, we said an interface is a *contract* for the classes that claim to implement it.
+Take a moment to think about how contracts are used in the real world (forget Java for a second).

+Hopefully, you came up with a definition of the word contract and maybe a few situations where contracts are used.
+A contract is a formal and binding agreement between two or more parties.

+Let's use the professional athlete as an example.
+Athletes sign a contract which is a binding agreement between the athlete and the organization that ensures the athlete will compete in his/her sport.
+The contract states that the athlete must "compete" (yes, this is oversimplified) but it doesn't say specifically *how* they will compete or how they will respond to certain situations while competing.
+These details are not relevant to the contract.
+The contract simply binds the athlete to compete.
+The specific details and decisions that occur while the competition is ongoing is up to the athlete.
+Once the contract is written, it could be signed by athletes in a wide variety of sports.
+The signer could be a track athlete, a baseball player, a football player, a racecar driver, etc. Note that the signer determines the details of how they will compete
+- the contract only binds them to action of competing.

+Terminology
+contract == interface
+requirements in the contract == abstract methods contract signer == implementing class

+Now, let's tie this back to programming.
+In the example above, "compete" is the abstract method that would be placed in the "athlete" interface (contract).
+The method is what the signer is obligated to do when they agree to implement the interface (a.k.a. sign the contract).
+The implementation details of the `compete` method area not given in the interface itself but instead they are written in the implementing class (signer).
+Again, the implementing class (contract signer) can be any type of athlete as they are all required to compete.

+This may all still seem a bit strange and why we do this in programming may not yet be clear.
+Hang in there!
+Let's work through an example in Java and then revisit this high level description.

 ### Declaring an Interface

 1. Interfaces, just like classes, have a fully qualified name.
 Their source code should be positioned and named within your project the same as with classes.
-That is, an interface called `cs1302.interfaces.contract.Styleable` has an implied position within the package directories of your source code and should be placed in a `Styleable.java` file.
+That is, an interface called `cs1302.interfaces.contract.Styleable` has an implied position within the package directories of your source code (`cs1302/interfaces/contract`) and should be placed in a `Styleable.java` file within the implied directory.
 The first big syntax difference between a class and an interface is illustrated in [`Styleable.java`](src/cs1302/interfaces/contract/Styleable.java):

    ```java